stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 It is notable that the two Ampere-generation workstation cards have an idle power consumption that's quite a bit higher that the other cards.
 It's most surprising to me that the massive 48GB VRAM Quadro RTX 8000 only consumes 10 Watt when idle.

-During gpu-burn, the power consumption it almost exactly the official TDP value and while running the benchmark, it's just a bit lower than that.
+During gpu-burn, the power consumption is very close to the official TDP value and while running the benchmark, it's just a bit lower than that.

 ![Power Consumption of the GPUs](/assets/images/llm-benchmark-power.png)